Free fees for 2 years of your apprenticeship

 When do I need to pay?

 Fees are charged annually on the day you sign up.
-If you pay in full by the due date, then we’ll reward you with a discount.
-Otherwise, you must pay fees by regular instalment via direct debit.
+You can pay the full amount due upfront or pay by regular instalment via direct debit.
 This is put in place when you sign your training agreement.
 Unpaid fees may result in your training agreement being cancelled, or you could be referred to a credit agency for collection.

 Who pays what?